VolksEEG/eeg-device-firmware/lib/ads1299_driver/README.md

 # ADS1299 Driver
 ## Overview
 This driver consists of both a high level driver which exposes the following abstracted functionality:
+* Starting / Stopping continuous data capture.

+And will expose the following functionality in future:
 * Retrieving the number of available channels
-* Starting / Stopping continuous data capture.
 * Configuring the input channels.
 * Enabling / disabling current sources.
 * Setting / Getting GPIO levels.